Hwasong concentration camp: Description

-Hwasong camp is a penal-labor colony in which detainees are imprisoned for life with no chance to be released.
+Hwasong Camp is a penal-labor colony in which detainees are imprisoned for life with no chance to be released.
 With around 549 km2 in area it is the largest prison camp in North Korea.
 Puhwa-ri (Chosŏn'gŭl: 부화리), 4 km north of the entrance gate, is the camp headquarters.
 The number of prisoners is estimated at 20,000.
 They are classified as "anti-revolutionary and anti-party elements" and held on charges such as opposing the succession of Kim Jong-il.
-Many of the prisoners are merely family members of suspected wrongdoers, who are held captive in a “guilt-by-association” punishment.
-It is believed that the camp was founded in the 1990s.
+Many of the prisoners are merely family members of suspected wrongdoers, who are held captive in a "guilt-by-association" punishment.
+It is believed that the camp was founded in the 1990s; later satellite imagery analysis of the camp dated the camp to at least 1983.
+Camp 16 remains operational, and is a mature and well-maintained political prison camp.
+Its activities are primarily focused on logging and agriculture, with smaller instances of mining, light industry, and hydroelectric power production.

+Contrary to popular belief, the security perimeter of Camp 16 is not composed of a single continuous wall or fence, but instead consists of a network of security fences, patrol paths and 35 guard positions established along obvious routes of escape.
+Only the lower third of the camp has an actual fence, while most of the camp is patrolled by troops on foot or small vehicles, supplemented by internal roads and guard positions that may indicate distinct sections of the camp.
+The rugged terrain of the camp's surroundings and harsh weather conditions also likely deter escape attempts.
+This perimeter encompasses numerous villages within the camp area, 53 of which are named and many others unnamed, and is said to be a "total control zone" divided into three "towns" with differing levels of privileges for prisoners, depending on the severity of their crime.
+However, these "towns" and their zones of control are not precisely defined.

 Working conditions

 Prisoners are exploited for hard, dangerous, and deadly labor in mining, logging, and agriculture.
 According to Mr. Lee, a former security officer in Hwasong camp, the inmates were overworked and had very little time to rest.
 Prisoners had to work all day until they fulfilled their quotas and attend self-criticism meetings afterward.
 Often they were allowed to sleep only four hours in the night.
 Mr. Lee witnessed many fatal accidents in the workplace.